cap-js/cap-operator-plugin/README.md

 3. Once executed, the chart folder or chart folder with templates will be added to your project directory.

 4. Update the `values.yaml` file with your design-time deployment details according to `values.schema.json`.
-You can either use any YAML schema validation extension or run the following command to ensure correctness:
+You can either use any YAML schema validation extension like [YAML](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml) or run the following command to ensure correctness:
 ```sh
 helm lint <chart-path>
 ```